Preserving our Society

-Perhaps the most important issue we face is the number if people competing for resources on our planet.
+Perhaps the most important issue we face is the number of people competing for resources on our planet.
 Despite the vast and seemingly empty spaces, Northern Kenya is no exception.
-There have been many noble efforts to introduce contraceptives and family planning.... however, many samburu people are still choosing to have between 5 and 12 children.
+There have been many noble efforts to introduce contraceptives and family planning, however, many Samburu continue to have between 5 and 12 children.

 Through the eyes of the people